Alt Text Here Alt Text Here

 Hydraulic brakes stop a bike terrifyingly quickly.
 If your weight isn’t back behind the saddle, you’ll be ejected over the handlebars like a roman catapult.

 Save yourself months in traction by practicing your braking technique before hitting the trail.
 Before squeezing the brake levers, first drop your heels and move you weight back, behind the saddle.
-For this reason, it’s a good idea to lower your saddle when descending - a dropper seatpost is a Godsend!Shifting your weight back will counter the force created by the sudden deceleration of your bike trying to throw you forwards.
-Braking isn’t an all or nothing affair, practice modulating the breaks to control speed.
-And remember, when a tyre is being used to slow you down, its friction with the trail surface isn’t being used to control direction.
+Shifting your weight back will counter the force created by the sudden deceleration of your bike trying to throw you forwards.
+Remember, when a tyre is being used to slow you down, its friction with the trail surface isn’t being used to control direction.
 Adjust your speed before entering tight corners and steep terrain so that the bike’s tyres are free to steer you to safety.

 4) Railing a turn